Peyton List Of ‘Cobra Kai’ Celebrates Valentine’s Day With Retro Cards Featuring Her Iconic Co-Stars

-Cobra Kai star Peyton List is well-known for setting her Instagram timeline ablaze with incredibly revealing snapshots.
-With her latest post, though, it was her iconic co-stars Ralph Macchio and William Zabka who were roasted.
+Cobra Kai star Peyton List is well known for setting her Instagram timeline ablaze with incredibly revealing snapshots.
+With her latest post, though, it was her iconic co-stars Ralph Macchio and William Zabka who were featured.

 On Sunday, the 22-year-old — who first gained notoriety with her portrayal of Emma Ross on the Disney Channel series Jessie — updated her profile with a Valentine’s Day-inspired slideshow.
 However, instead of sharing photos of herself, List uploaded a pair of pictures featuring retro Valentine’s Day cards bearing the likenesses of the aforementioned Karate Kid alums.

 In the first shot, a much younger Zabka (who plays Johnny Lawrence) was shown sporting a pair of skintight blue jeans and a ribbed, white tank top that was torn on both sides.
-As a result, his chest and midsection were largely left bare on his right side as he posed with his thumbs buried in his pockets and a smile on his face.
+As a result, the right side of his chest and midsection were largely left bare as he posed with his thumbs hooked in his pockets and a smile on his face.

-Macchio (Daniel LaRusso), meanwhile, was shown on the card in the second slide.
-He was sporting a toothy grin of his own as he posed with his head turned toward the camera and his dark mane gloriously feathered and flaring out in the ’80s style.
-Its text read, “MIYAGI-DON’T GO BREAKING MY HEART.”
+Macchio (aka Daniel LaRusso), meanwhile, was shown on the card in the second slide.
+He was sporting a toothy grin of his own as he posed with his head turned toward the camera, his dark mane gloriously feathered and flaring out in the popular ’80s style.

 The actor clearly knows how to keep love alive, even today, as he recently revealed the secret to maintaining his 33-year marriage in an interview with People.